 Notts County colours are famous for their black and white stripes.
 Italian giants Juventus took their black and white striped kit from Notts County, when in 1903 John Savage sent over a supply of Notts County shirts to Turin.

 Notts County first wore black and white striped shirts in 1890, worn with black shorts and black socks.
 Prior to this, the Notts County players had worn a variety of different colours and styles, including an all white kit, orange and black hoops and half blue half brown shirts.

 Since 1890, the Notts County kit colours have remained black and white shirts, black shorts and black socks (though white and black and white hooped socks have also been worn) save for 1946 to 1952 when the club wore plain white shirts.
 Many Notts County kits have also featured a gold trim.

-The 2016/2017 Notts County kit features black and white shirts, worn with black shorts and black and white hooped socks.
+The 2018/2019 Notts County kit features black and white shirts with a yellow trim, worn with black shorts with a yellow trim and black and white hooped socks.

 The Notts County stadium is Meadow Lane.
 The club have played at Meadow Lane since 1910, after playing at various locations around Nottingham previously.

 The current Notts County stadium capacity stands at 19, 841, making Meadow Lane one of the largest grounds in League Two.
 The ground is also just 300 yards from Nottingham Forest’s City Ground, making them the closest stadiums in England.

 The Notts County stadium layout features four main stands.
 These are the Derek Pavis Stand, formerly known as the Main Stand; the Haydn Green Family Stand, previously known as the Meadow Lane End; the Kop, or the Iremonger Road End; and the Jimmy Sirrel Stand, also known as the County Road Stand, which is mainly used to house away supporters.